PaddlePaddle/Paddle/doc/design/python_api.md

 # Design Doc: Python API

 The top level user API in Python should be as same as API in `paddle.v2` after refactoring Paddle from a layer based framework to an operator based framework.
-There are many new classes in CPP in [compile time] for describing neural networks, such as `Variable`, `Operator`, `Block`.
+There are many new classes in C++ in [compile time] for describing neural networks, such as `Variable`, `Operator`, `Block`.
 The issue about current design is how to give a proper way to wrap the C++ API to `paddle.v2` API and writing layers in Python.

 This implementation of Python API includes two steps.